liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 ### Creating a Portlet Plugin

-To create a Liferay portlet plugin project, follow the *Creating Liferay Plugin Projects with Maven* section.
+To create a Liferay portlet plugin project, follow the *Creating Liferay Plugins with Maven* section.

 ---